FamilySearch/pewpew/README.md

 - Enforce that an endpoint without a peak_load must have at least one provides with `send: block`.
 - Fix issue where "recoverable" errors (like an invalid url), were not being logged during a try run.
 - Fix hang up that would happen with `on_demand` if the "demander" executed before the `on_demand` endpoint.
+- Fix hang up that could happen when a large amount of data was logged.

 Changes:
 - Add `no_auto_returns` endpoint option.